GPAMBD/Nayan-196020---Akash-196023-/README.md

 # Nth-Root-Finder
-Finds the Nth Root of a number using BINARY SEARCH
+Finds the Nth Root of a number using "binary search"

 Binary search, also known as half-interval search,logarithmic search or binary chop is a search algorithm that finds the position of a target value within a sorted array.